 The “Cap” Can Contribute to Case Processing Delays

 There is a federally mandated limit of 10,000 U visas per fiscal year—not including visas for the immediate family members of the person granted U status—and in recent years, all U visas have run out before the end of the fiscal year (which runs from October 1 to September 30).

 In recent years there has been heated debate in Congress about reauthorizing the Violence Against Women Act (VAWA), the law that gives USCIS the authority to issue U visas.
 Gaps in reauthorization can lead to delays in U visa processing.

 Consular Processing Can Hold Up Derivative U Visas

 In addition, if you, the crime victim, are applying for a visa for a family member who lives abroad, your family member will need to contact the nearest U.S. consulate to interview for a visa.
 Some consulates are very busy and that might contribute to a delay in getting an appointment for an interview, as well as longer processing times.
 If the immigration officer needs additional evidence from your family member to determine whether he or she is admissible to the United States, it can also lead to a more lengthy wait.

-As with most immigration application and petitions, you can check the case processing timeframe on the USCIS Processing Time Information website.
-This website is usually updated once per month, and it can give you a general idea of which applications USCIS is currently adjudicating.
+As with most immigration application and petitions, you can check the case processing timeframe on the USCIS Processing Time Information web page.
+This is usually updated once per month, and it can give you a general idea of which applications USCIS is currently adjudicating.
 Currently, all U visa applications are reviewed at the Vermont Service Center (VSC).
-As of early 2016, USCIS was processing Form I-918s received about a year and half previously.
+As of late 2016, USCIS was processing Form I-918s received about two years previously.